svgeesus/EuroMPE/midi-notes.md

 8 14bit outputs, same board as the per-voice expression outputs.
 4 on/off outputs (like gates, but 0 or 5V) for switches

 To accomodate overall volume changes, and also the Mute all Notes CC, it may be useful to allocate one of these outputs to control an overall "volume" VCA.
-Mute All Notes drops all gates, but also sets volume to zero regardless of sustai or release settings.
+Mute All Notes drops all gates, but also sets volume to zero regardless of sustain or release settings.

 CC68 Legato - ignore in MPE as monophonic only
 CC84 Portamento Control - unclear whether to support this